 The University of Leiden was commissioned by Management Drives to conduct an independent scientific study on the Management Drives methodology.

 Results show that participants are generally positive about the Management Drives methodology.
-92% of the participants also indicated that they recognised themselves well to very well in their personal profile.
-The majority of participants also recognised the profile of their colleagues and an MD profile helped to better understand the other person’s behaviour.
-The study concluded that the “criterion validity” regarding recognisability in the personal profile was sufficiently demonstrated.
+92% of the participants also indicated that they recognized themselves well to very well in their personal profile.
+The majority of participants also recognized the profile of their colleagues and an MD profile helped to better understand the other person’s behavior.
+The study concluded that the “criterion validity” regarding recognizability in the personal profile was sufficiently demonstrated.

 In the future, the validity of the profile, and the effectiveness of the methodology, could be further investigated using an experimental design.